BorgWarner : Manager Honored with The Manufacturing Institute's Women in Manufacturing Science, Technology, Engineering and Production Ahead Award | MarketScreener

-The Science, Technology, Engineering and Production Ahead Awards highlight the achievements of women working in manufacturing who have demonstrated excellence and leadership in their companies and communities

-Auburn Hills, Michigan, April 12, 2019 - Lilian Sustaita was one of 130 women to receive a Women in Manufacturing STEP (Science, Technology, Engineering and Production) Ahead Award.
+AUBURN HILLS, Mich., April 12, 2019 /PRNewswire/ -- Lilian Sustaita was one of 130 women to receive a Women in Manufacturing STEP (Science, Technology, Engineering and Production) Ahead Award.
 The annual award honors women who have demonstrated excellence and leadership in their careers, and represent all levels of the manufacturing industry.
 On April 11th in Washington, D.C., The Manufacturing Institute recognized recipients of the STEP Ahead Awards at a reception highlighting each honoree's accomplishments.

 Sustaita is currently the Material and Logistics Manager at BorgWarner's Ramos-Arizpe, Mexico, plant.
 In this role, she has served as a mentor to fellow colleagues who specialize in program management and quality engineering.
 Presently, these colleagues lead activities on their respective projects, resulting in two new production lines.
 To achieve these results, Lillian recognized the capabilities of the team, worked to provide tools and resources, and then challenged them with aggressive goals, which empowered the teams to work collectively to solve specific challenges and understand how the work they do relates to the overall strategic plan.